elemental/Elemental/doc/source/lapack-like/eigen_svd.rst

 2. Run a Hermitian eigensolve on :math:`iG`, yielding :math:`iG=Z \Omega Z^H`.
 3. Recognize that :math:`G=Z (-i \Omega) Z^H` provides an EVD of :math:`G`.

-Please see the ``HermitianEig`` documentation for more details.
+Please see the :cpp:func:`HermitianEig` documentation for more details.

 .. note::

-   Please see the *Tuning parameters* section for information on optimizing the reduction to tridiagonal form, as it is the dominant cost in all of Elemental's Hermitian eigensolvers.
+   Please see the :ref:`lapack-tuning` section for information on optimizing the reduction to tridiagonal form, as it is the dominant cost in all of Elemental's Hermitian eigensolvers.